top of page

 That nut is like every member of the church.
 No, not insignificant, rather, an integral part of the whole.
 In order to use her bike she needed that nut in place.
 She needed it to function so that she could ride.
 As those who love and follow Christ, we are reminded that our participation in our local body of believers is essential for our own spiritual growth and for our local church to fulfill it's purpose in bringing God's kingdom into the world.

-In “Love Your Church: 8 Great Things About Being A Church Member” by Tony Merida, he shares his love and passion for the church by teaching us eight key responsibilities of every church member.
+In “Love Your Church: 8 Great Things About Being A Church Member” Tony Merida shares his love and passion for the church by teaching us eight key responsibilities of every church member.
 His message for us carries gentle rebuke laced with eager hope, as he instructs us on who the church is and our roles inside it.

 He highlights each responsibility in one chapter with action steps at the end and opportunity for deeper study in the discussion guide.